kmrollins/MSDS6306-CaseStudy1/Codebook.md

 # Background

-Our client Anheuser Busch limited and its CEO Mr Michel Doukeris is eager to introduce a new Beer with optimum alcoholic content (ABV) and international bitterness units (IBU), so that they can compete with other breweries and position itself in the market to regain its top performance slot.
-This will be an important feature in their marketing campaign and advertisement for the product in the upcoming NFL halftime commercial (Most watched) with enhanced visual effects.
-The strategy would create awareness and curiosity around this new beer with their consumers (Budweiser enthusiasts!).
+Our client Anheuser Busch limited and its CEO Mr. Michel Doukeris is eager to introduce a new beer with optimum alcoholic content (ABV) and international bitterness units (IBU), so that they can compete with other breweries and position itself in the market to regain its top performance slot.
+This will be an important feature in their marketing campaign and advertisement for the product in the upcoming NFL halftime commercial (most watched) with enhanced visual effects.
+The strategy aims to create awareness and curiosity around this new beer with their consumers (Budweiser enthusiasts!).

 *Company features: